spywill/Croc_Getonline/README.md

 ## INSTALLATION :

   - Will need to enter arming mode on your keycroc to install file.
-  - Download the Croc_GetOnline payload and Place this in the KeyCroc **payload folder**
+  - Download the Croc_getonline.txt payload and Place this in the KeyCroc **payload folder**

 ## STARTING GETONLINE :